 Incorporate your tagline with your branding

-Optimize your WordPress tagline, title, and content as a whole.
+Optimize your WordPress title and tagline, and content as a whole.
 All elements that have to do with your website’s branding should match.
-The style you use for the tagline must be the same you use for the content and so on.
-When you work on your website, work for it knowing what your brand it and what you want to transmit.
+The style you use for the title and tagline must be the same you use for the content and so on.
+When you work on your website, work for it knowing what your brand is and what you want to transmit.

 Ending thoughts on how to write a WordPress tagline

-You should consider that visitors spend less than a minute on a website when working on your WordPress tagline.
-If their attention is not grabbed in that minute, your chance to turn them into regular visitors or clients is forever lost.
-Apply the tips you found in this article to create the best taglines.
+If their attention is not grabbed at that minute, your chance to turn them into regular visitors or clients is forever lost.
+Apply the tips you found in this article to create the best taglines for your WordPress site.

-If you enjoyed reading this article about writing a great WordPress tagline, you should check out this one about how to change font color in WordPress.
+If you enjoyed reading this article on WordPress tagline, you should check out this one about how to change font color in WordPress.